-- 73. GSPA covers an area of around 173.87 km2) and includes 6 urban areas and 32 rural settlements.
-Of the total area, 31.58% is developed area, 9.04% is undevelopable area, 29.18% is developable area, 4.62% is under urban agriculture and rest are covered by forests and water bodies. - 74.
-Land Use old Landfill Site.
-The existing old landfill site is the part of Riatkhwan Reserve Forest, however, Shillong municipality has been granted lease to use the land for solid waste disposal purposes since year 1938 for 72843 square meters of land.
-MOEF has extended the lease to the Shillong Municipality in Riat Khwan Forest Compartment No-4 (Plot No-1, Plot No-2 and Plot-3) during year 2011 (Appendix 2).
+81. GSPA covers an area of around 174 km2 and includes 6 urban areas and 32 rural settlements.
+Of the total area, 31.58% is developed area, 9.04% is undevelopable area, 29.18% is developable area, 4.62% is under urban agriculture and rest are covered by forests and water bodies.

+82. Land Use - old Landfill Site.
+The existing old landfill site is the part of Riatkhwan Reserve Forest, however, Shillong municipality has been granted lease to use the land for solid waste disposal purposes since year 1938 for 72,843 square meter (18 acres) of land.
+The approval for use of forest land for development of the sanitary system for disposal of city waste has been received from MoEF on 21 November 2011 (Appendix 2).